-- Influenza activity is low locally and nationally. - Washoe County ILI remained below both the Nevada and Region 9 baselines. - ILI activity is highest in the 0-4-year age group. - Influenza vaccination is recommended for ALL persons aged 6 months or older (as long as there are no contraindications) ideally before the end of October, but people should get vaccinated as long as flu viruses pose a threat to their community.
+- Week 42 national data were unavailable at the time report was published. - Influenza activity is low locally and nationally, but there are slight increases in some parts of the country. - Washoe County ILI remained below both the Nevada and Region 9 baselines. - ILI activity is highest in the 0-4-year age group. - The most frequently identified influenza virus type reported by public health laboratories locally and nationally so far this season is influenza A(H1N1). - Influenza vaccination is recommended for ALL persons aged 6 months or older (as long as there are no contraindications) ideally before the end of October, but people should get vaccinated as long as flu viruses pose a threat to their community.

-^{}For definition and specifics on metrics summarized, please refer to corresponding sections.
+\For definition and specifics on metrics summarized, please refer to corresponding sections.